Buckley School Liaison Office

 Fax (DSN) 312-847-6697

 Currently, privatized base housing is available on Buckley AFB.
 Military personnel and their families can also live close-by in the surrounding community.
 Where you live determines which public school district your children will attend.
 If you are planning on living in the privatized housing at Buckley AFB, you will be in the Aurora Public School District.
 Children in K-7th grade will attend Vista Peak Exploratory, and children in 8th - 12th grade attend Vista Peak Preparatory.
 The Aurora Public School District is the sixth largest school district in the state of Colorado, and one of the most diverse.
-Please go to the Aurora Public School District website for more information.
+Please go to the Aurora Public School District website for more information or visit the 460th Force Support Squadron's School Liaison Officer website.

 Exceptional Children Program